deleonanddeleon/api_temperature_logger/README.md

-# api_isp_outage_logger
+# api_temperature_logger
-## ISP Outage Logger API in Python Flask with MongoDB
+## Temperature Logger API in Python Flask with MongoDB

-- API for logging ISP outages, replaces json-server
+- API for logging temperature readings, replaces json-server
 - Gunicorn is a popular WSGI server for running Python web applications, and Flask is a lightweight web framework for Python.
 - The Flask app runs in a virtual environment with a WSGI entry point
 - Gunicorn is bound to a network socket (Unix sockets do not appear to work with GCP)